philips-software/terraform-provider-hsdp/docs/resources/pki_cert.md

 * `other_sans` - (Optional, list(string)) A list of other SANS to include
 * `ttl` - (Optional, string regex `[0-9]+[hms]$`) The TTL, example `720h` for 1 month
 * `exclude_cn_from_sans` - (Optional) Exclude common name from SAN
+* `triggers` - (Optional, list(string)) An list of strings which when changes will trigger recreation of the resource

 ## Attribute reference